“Nor as being lords over those entrusted to you, but being examples to the flock.”

 The Greek word means something allotted to the pastor.
 It is something specially assigned to him.
 God especially assigns congregations to pastors.
 The assembly is his sphere of service.
 He never earns or deserves this “lot.”
 God gives this responsibility to a pastor from his grace.
-No pastor deserves his church.
-God is the source of the allotting process.
-God gives it by his grace.
+No pastor deserves to pastor his church.
+God is the source of the allotting process, and he gives it by his grace.

-God especially allotted Israel to himself.
-God assigns them to his own will and choice.
+God especially allotted Israel to himself, and he assigned them to his own will and choice.

 “Yet they are Your people and Your inheritance [same word], whom You brought out by Your mighty power and by Your outstretched arm” (Deuteronomy 9:29).